Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Tour Generation

 \section{Tour Generation}

-From the LP formulated in Section \ref{section:milp}, we merge cells that are covered by the same rank to obtain the rank partition.
-We then solve Problem \ref{problem:tour} to plan our full coverage plan by obtaining a tour of the ranks.

-The tour generation is formulated into a Generalized Travelling Salesman Problem (GTSP) which computes a visitation order for the ranks.
-Using a GTSP formulation offers us the flexibility to use existing approaches and heuristics to compute the tour \cite{smithGLNSEffectiveLarge2017, yangImprovedSimulatedAnnealing2012, noonEfficientTransformationGeneralized1993}.
-We employ a similar formulation as proposed by Bochkarev et. al. \cite{bochkarevMinimizingTurnsRobot2016}.
-Each set in the GTSP graph consists of two vertices representing the two directions to traverse a rank.
-If a rank has endpoints $a$ and $b$, the rank can either be covered \textit{from a to b} or \textit{from b to a}.
-The GTSP aims to visit one vertex in each set (a rank traversed in a specific direction) and minimizes the cost of the tour.
+We now address Problem \ref{problem:tour} and plan our full coverage path by computing a tour of the ranks obtained from the LP in Section \ref{section:milp}.
+We do this by formulating a GTSP to determine a visitation order for the ranks.
+Using a GTSP formulation offers us the flexibility to use existing approaches to compute the tour \cite{smithGLNSEffectiveLarge2017, noonEfficientTransformationGeneralized1993a}.
+We employ a similar formulation that was proposed in \cite{bochkarevMinimizingTurnsRobot2016} and create an auxiliary graph representing all possible connections between the ranks.
+The vertices of this graph are grouped into sets, where each set consists of two vertices representing the two directions to cover the rank (e.g., for a horizontal line we can cover it from left to right or right to left).
+The GTSP aims to minimize the cost of visiting one vertex in every set (traversing each rank in a specific direction).

-The edge costs between the vertices in different sets of the GTSP graph are given by the subsequent time to travel between rank endpoints along an obstacle-free \textit{transition path}.
-Each transition path is computed by constructing a visibility graph within the IOP boundaries and planning the shortest path using an A* search \cite{obermeyerVisiLibityLibraryVisibility2008}.
-The resulting path is a sequence of straight lines and intermediary turns.
-The travel time is then determined by assuming semi-holonomic robot dynamics where the robot stops to turn in-place with a constant angular velocity.
-When travelling in a straight line, the robot has constant acceleration/deceleration and can reach a maximum linear velocity.
+The edge costs between the vertices in different sets of the auxiliary graph are given by the time to travel between rank endpoints along an obstacle-free \emph{transition path}.{\blue These transition paths are planned using the dynamics of the robot, which depends on the robot's design.
+For this work, we assume semi-holonomic dynamics where (i) the robot stops to turn in-place with a constant angular velocity, and (ii) the robot has piecewise constant acceleration (when accelerating or decelerating) while travelling in a straight line with a maximum linear velocity.
+The same dynamics model is used in \cite{vandermeulenTurnminimizingMultirobotCoverage2019} and \cite{bahnemannRevisitingBoustrophedonCoverage2021}, which we compare our method against in Section \ref{section:results}.} We compute each transition path by constructing a visibility graph within the IOP boundaries and planning the shortest path using an A* search \cite{obermeyerVisiLibityLibraryVisibility2008}.{\blue The resulting path is a sequence of straight lines and intermediary turns, for which the travel time is computed.}